et/clamshell/README.md

       end
     end

-This when run will print out the following:
+When run, this will print the following to standard out (or to a file using the `--shell-out=SHELL_OUT.txt` flag).

     export DISTCC_HOSTS='localhost red green blue'
     export PATH=~/bin:$PATH